Consuming too much of this essential vitamin may come with side effects, which range from minor digestive issues to more serious health issues.

 Vitamin C is known to enhance iron absorption.

-It has the ability to bind with non-heme iron, which is found in plant foods.
-Non-heme iron is not absorbed by your body as efficiently as heme iron, the type of iron found in animal products (6).
+It can bind to non-heme iron, which is found in plant foods.
+Your body does not absorb non-heme iron as efficiently as heme iron, the type of iron found in animal products (

-One study in adults found that iron absorption increased by 67% when they took 100 mg of vitamin C with a meal (8).
+One study found that participants’ iron absorption increased by 67% when they took 100 mg of vitamin C with a meal (

-However, individuals with conditions that increase the risk of iron accumulation in the body, such as hemochromatosis, should be cautious with vitamin C supplements.
+However, individuals who have conditions that increase the risk of iron accumulation in the body, such as hemochromatosis, should be cautious with vitamin C supplements.

 That said, iron overload is highly unlikely if you don’t have a condition that increases iron absorption.
-Additionally, iron overload is more likely to occur when excess iron is consumed in supplement form.
+Additionally, iron overload is more likely to occur if you consume excess iron in supplement form.

-Excess vitamin C is excreted from the body as oxalate, a bodily waste product.
+Your body excretes excess vitamin C as oxalate, a waste product.

-Consuming too much vitamin C has the potential to increase the amount of oxalate in your urine, thus increasing the risk of developing kidney stones (13).
+Consuming too much vitamin C has the potential to increase the amount of oxalate in your urine, thus increasing your risk of developing kidney stones (

-In one study that had adults take a 1,000-mg vitamin C supplement twice daily for six days, the amount of oxalate they excreted increased by 20% (13).
+In one study, when adults took a 1,000-mg vitamin C supplement twice daily for 6 days, the amount of oxalate they excreted increased by 20% (

-Not only is high vitamin C intake associated with greater amounts of urinary oxalate, it has also been linked to the development of kidney stones, especially if you consume amounts greater than 2,000 mg (6, 14).
+High vitamin C intake is not only associated with greater amounts of urinary oxalate but also linked to the development of kidney stones, especially if you consume more than 2,000 mg per day (

-Reports of kidney failure have also been reported in people who have taken more than 2,000 mg in a day.
-However, this is extremely rare, especially in healthy people (15).
+Instances of kidney failure have also been reported in people who have taken more than 2,000 mg in a day.
+However, this is extremely rare, especially in otherwise healthy people (

-Since vitamin C is water-soluble and your body excretes excess amounts of it within a few hours after you consume it, it’s quite difficult to consume too much.
+Since vitamin C is water-soluble and your body excretes excess amounts within a few hours after you consume it, it’s quite difficult to consume too much.

-In fact, it is nearly impossible for you to get too much vitamin C from your diet alone.
-In healthy people, any extra vitamin C consumed above the recommended daily amount simply gets flushed out of the body (16).
+In fact, it is nearly impossible to get too much vitamin C from your diet alone.
+In generally healthy people, any extra vitamin C consumed — beyond the Recommended Dietary Allowance — simply gets flushed out of the body (

 However, the risks of vitamin C overdose are higher when people take supplements, and it is possible to consume too much of the vitamin in some circumstances.

-All the adverse effects of vitamin C, including digestive distress and kidney stones, appear to occur when people take it in mega doses greater than 2,000 mg (20).
+All the adverse effects of vitamin C, including digestive distress and kidney stones, appear to occur when people take it in doses greater than 2,000 mg (

-Summary: It’s nearly impossible to consume too much vitamin C from food.
-However, if you’re supplementing with this vitamin, you can minimize your risk of getting too much by taking no more than 90 mg a day if you’re a man, or 75 mg a day if you’re a woman.
+It’s nearly impossible to consume too much vitamin C from food.
+However, if you’re supplementing with this vitamin, you can minimize your risk of getting too much by taking no more than 90 mg per day if you’re a man or 75 mg per day if you’re a woman.

 Vitamin C is generally safe for most people.

-This is especially true if you get it from foods, rather than supplements.
+This is especially true if you get it from foods rather than from supplements.

-Individuals who take vitamin C in supplement form are at greater risk of consuming too much of it and experiencing side effects, the most common of which are digestive symptoms.
+Individuals who take vitamin C in supplement form are at greater risk of consuming too much of it and experiencing side effects, the most common of which are digestive issues.

-However, more serious consequences, such as iron overload and kidney stones, may also result from taking extreme amounts of vitamin C (3).
+However, more serious consequences, such as iron overload and kidney stones, may also result from taking excessive amounts of vitamin C (

-Fortunately, it’s easy to prevent these potential side effects — simply avoid vitamin C supplements.
+Fortunately, you can easily prevent these potential side effects by avoiding high dose vitamin C supplements.

-Unless you have a vitamin C deficiency, which rarely occurs in healthy people, it is probably unnecessary for you to take large doses of this vitamin.
+Unless you have a vitamin C deficiency, which rarely occurs in generally healthy people, it is probably not necessary for you to take large doses of this vitamin.